 is the market value of all the goods and services manufactured in the country.
 The United States GDP currently equals $18.66 trillion.
 RGDP

 is adjusted for inflation.
 Growth during the third quarter ended up being higher than initially thought.
 On November 29th, the Bureau of Economic Analysis (BEA) reported that the third quarter RGDP increased at an annual rate of 3.2%, or .3% higher than the 2.9% reported in October.
 Furthermore, this is up from 1.4% in the second quarter.
-The main reason for the revision was that personal consumption was higher than initially calculated.
-Consumer spending was the most encouraging with an increase of 2.8%.
+The main reason for the revision was that consumer spending was higher than initially calculated.
 There was also an increase in business investment and corporate profits.
 Visit BEA GDP

 to read the full report.

-The growth increase is reflected in the increase in disposable income.
+Disposable income also rose.
 The BEA reported on November 30th that during October disposable income increased 0.6%, or $98.6 billion.
-This was a 0.4% real increase.
 More importantly, real disposable income jumped 0.4%.
 As one would expect, the increase in disposable income prompted consumers to spend more on personal consumption, but it is surprising the increase is less than in September.
-In October, personal consumption increased 0.3%, down from the 0.7% increase in September.
+In October, personal consumption expenditures increased 0.3%, down from the 0.7% increase in September.
 This means families saved more.
 The decrease in spending was primarily in the service sector.
 For a full report visit BEA Personal Income

 for more details.